microsoft/ivy/doc/examples/leader.md

 see a different way that can make the proofs a little simpler.
 We can implement either version with fixed-width integers.
 We omit the implementation here.

+Notice the axiom `injectivity`.
+This says that no two processes have the same `id`, which is necessary for correctness of the protocol.
+It is an axiom rather than a property because it is an assumption about the envionment.
+That is, we *assume* that the processes are configured such that each has a unique `id` but we cannot prove this.

 Finally, we need a specification for the network transport layer.
 It's quite simple: